How To Tell When Your WhatsApp Is Hacked And How To Fix It UPDATED 2023

 Just like it is risky to use your email account on a public wifi network, it is also possible for your WhatsApp to be compromised with the WhatsApp sniffer via a public wifi network.

-This is because every device has a unique mac address and if the hacker gets to spoof your mac address, then he will be able to see all your WhatsApp activity.
+This is because every device has a unique Mac address and if the hacker gets to spoof yours, then they will be able to see all your WhatsApp activity.

 1. Using Third-party Spyware

-Now that you have an idea of how intruders might gain access to your WhatsApp account, let’s look at the tell-tale signs that your account might have been hacked.
+Now that you have an idea of how intruders might gain access to your WhatsApp account, let’s do a WhatsApp hack check or ‘how to know if someone hacked your WhatsApp account‘.

-As I mentioned earlier, it’s better to be safe than sorry so here are a few things you should look out for because, in this age of hackers, ignorance is definitely not bliss.
+Here are a few signs you should look out for because, in this age of hackers, ignorance is definitely not bliss.

-If you notice any messages you didn’t send or messages you’ve received from people you don’t know, or if you see any contacts that aren’t yours, this might be a sign that there is an interloper on your account.
+If you notice any messages you didn’t send, or you receive messages from users you don’t know, or if you see any contacts that aren’t yours, this might be a sign that there is an interloper on your account.

-Oftentimes, heavy apps running in the background of your phone cause the phone to warm up, this could be caused by spyware.
+Oftentimes, heavy apps running in the background of your phone cause it phone to heat up, this could be caused by spyware.

-If your smartphone temperature suddenly hikes yet you’re not doing any activity or using any apps that would bring this about, then you need to double-check your phone.
+If your smartphone temperature suddenly hikes yet you’re not doing anything or using any apps that would bring this about, then you need to double-check your phone.

 Also read: How To Know if Your Twitter is Hacked and How To Fix it